Season Summary: 2003

 A further restructure of the competition occurred in 2003, when the 16 teams from the year before became 13 after Essendon aligned with Bendigo, Carlton with the Northern Bullants and Port Melbourne with North Melbourne, leading to the end of the Murray Kangaroos.
 Sydney terminated its affiliation with Port, leading to threats of legal action.
 This left Geelong as the sole stand-alone AFL club.

-Sam Cranage and Marcus Baldwin joined Williamstown in this season, while Josh Mahoney returned to the Club after stints with Collingwood, Western Bulldogs and the Bendigo Bombers from 1997-2002.
-The Club also opted for a co-captaincy arrangement, which was shared between Troy West, who had been captain since the 2000 season, and Brad Lloyd.
+Sam Cranage (St Kilda and Carlton) and Marcus Baldwin (Hawthorn and Geelong) joined Williamstown in this season, while Josh Mahoney returned to the Club after stints with Collingwood, Western Bulldogs and the Bendigo Bombers from 1997-2002.
+Scott Taylor also returned to the Seagulls after a season with Epping.
+Other recruits included Heath Lawry (Morningside QLD), Kane McKenzie (Western Jets, nephew of Brett McTaggart) and Luke Theodore (Colac).
+The Club also opted for a co-captaincy arrangement, which was shared between Troy West, who had been captain since the 2000 season, and Brad Lloyd, with a view to a transitional period for West to assist Lloyd in his development as a leader.

 The season began brightly by defeating the Bullants 140-79 at Cramer Street in round 1, and then a huge win over Werribee at Chirnside Park in round 4, 154-33.
 The Seconds also had a big victory over the ‘Bees earlier in the day, 129-21.